-Check The Gold Prices For Today
+Check the gold prices for today

-Bhubaneswar: The price of gold continued to rise for the last several days in Odisha’s capital Bhubaneswar.
-As on Thursday, the gold price for 10 grams of 22 carats was Rs 46,790 the price for 10 grams of 24 carats was Rs 51,000.
+Bhubaneswar: The gold prices continue to fluctuate for the last several days in Odisha’s capital Bhubaneswar.
+As on Sunday, a slight rise in the prices of gold was witnessed.
+The price for 10 grams of 22 carats is Rs 46,900 and the price for 10 grams of 24 carats is Rs 51,180.

 Here is the list of some of the major Indian cities and the prices of gold: